You have found the perfect home. Congratulations! Now, only a few items on the checklist to accomplish, and that dream home can become a reality.

 Whether you are investing in your first home or your forever home, there are a few important steps that should be given serious consideration.
 A few of the standard steps in the pursuit of happiness are to secure financing, a successful water test that confirms potable water (if the home is on a well) and securing adequate insurance for your soon to be home.

 One of the most important steps to any purchase, be it your Aunt Mable’s home, that cute bungalow in the best neighborhood, or that spectacular waterfront dream home, is a property inspection.
 For every caliber of home, a quality home inspection is crucial.
 Yes, we all have a grandfather that has built a garage or birdhouse, that lovingly offers to do it for no cost, or the cousin that insists that you do not need a professional…he knows what he’s doing.
 Take heed my friends, this is one of the biggest investments you will ever make and although Cousin Clem means well, it may be the difference between that dream home becoming a reality or the reality of your new home becoming a nightmare.

 In my years as a Realtor, I have seen all types of inspections.

 Although kind and caring, friends and relatives who offer their expertise, trying to be helpful, can sometimes miss the mark.
 I have seen buyers receive bad advice on a good home and have lost an opportunity for a great investment.
-So when granddad or cousin Clem offers their generous support, my best advice to you is, politely decline, contact your Realtor who will have contact information to qualified and trustworthy inspectors and pick up the phone.
-This will be a sound investment you won’t regret.Read Other Posts
+So, when granddad or Cousin Clem offers their generous support, my best advice to you is, politely decline, contact your Realtor who will have contact information to qualified and trustworthy inspectors and pick up the phone.
+This will be a sound investment you will not regret.Read Other Posts